killercup/scribbles/_posts/2016-07-21-elegant-apis-in-rust.md

 ## Case Studies

-Possible Rust libraries that some nice tricks in their APIs:
+Possible Rust libraries that use some nice tricks in their APIs:

 - [hyper](https://crates.io/crates/hyper): session types (see above)
 - [diesel](https://crates.io/crates/diesel): encodes SQL queries as types, uses traits with complex associated types